-4 ¶ The human heart cannot possibly conceive of the shudder of indignation that swept out over a vast universe as the celestial intelligences witnessed this sight of their beloved Sovereign submitting himself to the will of his ignorant and misguided creatures on the sin-darkened sphere of unfortunate Urantia.
+4 The human heart cannot possibly conceive of the shudder of indignation that swept out over a vast universe as the celestial intelligences witnessed this sight of their beloved Sovereign submitting himself to the will of his ignorant and misguided creatures on the sindarkened sphere of unfortunate Urantia.

 5 What is this trait of the animal in man which leads him to want to insult and physically assault that which he cannot spiritually attain or intellectually achieve?
-In the half-civilized man there still lurks an evil brutality which seeks to vent itself upon those who are superior in wisdom and spiritual attainment.
+In the halfcivilized man there still lurks an evil brutality which seeks to vent itself upon those who are superior in wisdom and spiritual attainment.
 Witness the evil coarseness and the brutal ferocity of these supposedly civilized men as they derived a certain form of animal pleasure from this physical attack upon the unresisting Son of Man.
-As these insults, taunts, and blows fell upon Jesus, he was undefending but not defenseless.
-Jesus was not vanquished, merely uncontending in the material sense.
+As these insults, taunts, and not defenseless.
+Jesus was not vanguished, 1984; 1985 merely uncontending in the material sense.